-It took me weeks to pick a name for my Seattle video production company.
+It took me weeks to pick a name for my Seattle video production and content creation company.
 I came up with ideas that revolved around me, Seattle, and even the Pacific Northwest.
 But in the end, I chose an original name – one that means everything to me: Moarly Creative.

 So, what in the world is Moarly?
 The answer is pretty simple actually.
 Moarly is a play off my three grandparents’ names: Mohsie, Carol, and Wally.
 Add the bold parts together and you get Moarly.
 That’s just scratching the surface, though.
 The meaning behind the name runs much deeper than that.

 There’s nothing more important to me than family.
 It’s one of the reasons I walked away from a 12 year career in television news.
 The demanding schedule of broadcasting zapped my weekends and evenings, leaving me with surface level relationship with my friends and loved ones.
 That just wasn’t enough for me.
 I wanted much more for my personal life.

 In starting my video production and content creation company, I needed a name that reflected my heart, values, and character.
 That’s why I turned to my grandparents.
 They all had a hand in making me the person I am today.
 Using their names for my business puts family right in the center of Moarly Creative.

 The Moarly Creative logo might look like a plain, old cursive logo, but it also has a tie to my family.

 On August 14, 1945, Japan surrendered to the allied forces (also known as V-J Day or Victory over Japan Day).
 That finally brought an end to World War II.
 My grandpa Wally was one of the many Americans who took to the streets to celebrate.
 After a few drinks, Wally and his friends decided to get tattoos.
 My grandpa chose to get his name written in cursive on top of his left forearm.
 It was the one and only tattoo he ever got.